Behind the Design: Modern Retreat in the Woods

 Design Vision

 From the beginning, the project was driven by the goal to create an immersive connection to the surroundings, with large windows and minimal window treatments allowing nature to be fully experienced from any room.
 This emphasis on “bringing the outside in” speaks to the clients' desire for a space that feels like a seamless extension of the forest beyond.
 Every architectural choice, from framing outdoor views to preserving mature trees, responds to the woodland setting.
-The home is not simply placed within nature; it is shaped by it, enhancing and celebrating the landscape at every turn. outset, the project was driven by the goal of creating an immersive connection to the surroundings, with large windows and minimal window treatments,
+The home is not simply placed within nature; it is shaped by it, enhancing and celebrating the landscape at every turn.

 Creating Drama Through Design